-ACC’s Advocacy Team provides case management, financial assistance, and community referrals for students to remove barriers to success and help students complete their education.
+ACC’s CARE Coordination Team provides case management, financial assistance, and community referrals for students to remove barriers to success and help students complete their education.
 Need help or have questions about the program?
-Please email [email protected] or submit a request here.
+Please submit a request here:

 Upcoming Events